Frequently asked questions for Azure Information Protection

-If you currently use the Rights Management sharing application for Windows, we recommend that you replace this with the Azure Information Protection client.
-Support for the sharing application will end January 31, 2018.
+If you currently use the Rights Management sharing application for Windows, we recommend that you replace this application with the Azure Information Protection client.
+Support for the sharing application will end January 31, 2019.
 To help with the transition, see Tasks that you used to do with the RMS sharing application.

 Does Azure Information Protection support on-premises and hybrid scenarios?

 Yes.
 Although Azure Information Protection is a cloud-based solution, it can classify, label, and protect documents and emails that are stored on-premises, as well as in the cloud.